jw1984/Telepathic-Immortal/README.md

 Materials identified as third-party content are not relicensed under the project license and remain subject to their respective licenses and ownership rights.

-This is a proprietary educational license and is not an OSI-approved open-source license.
+This project is source-available under the PolyForm Noncommercial License 1.0.0 and is not an OSI-approved open-source project.

 Some explanatory text and conceptual descriptions were created with the assistance of OpenAI’s ChatGPT.